Hans Brinker, or The Silver Skates: Plot

 In Holland, poor but industrious and honorable 15-year-old Hans Brinker and his younger sister Gretel yearn to participate in December's great ice skating race on the canal.
 They have little chance of doing well on their handmade wooden skates, but the prospect of the race and the prize of the silver skates excites them and fires their dreams.

 Hans' father, Raff Brinker, suffered head trauma when he fell from a dike.
 It left him chronically ill, with episodes of amnesia and occasional violent outbursts, so he is unable to work.
 Mrs. Brinker, Hans, and Gretel must all work to support the family and are looked down upon in the community because they are poor.
 By chance, Hans meets the famous surgeon Dr. Boekman and begs him to treat their father, but the doctor's fees are expensive and he has been very gruff following the death of his wife and disappearance of his son.
 Eventually, Dr. Boekman is persuaded to examine Mr. Brinker.
 He diagnoses pressure on the brain, which can be cured by a risky and expensive operation involving trephining (a surgical intervention in which a hole is drilled or scraped into the human skull).
+This has been recognized as an early description of chronic subdural hematoma.

 Hans earns money to buy Gretel a pair of steel skates for the race.
 Later, when he earns enough to buy himself a pair of skates, he instead offers the money to Doctor Boekman to pay for his father's operation.
 Touched by this gesture, Dr. Boekman provides the surgery for free, and Hans is able to buy good skates for himself to skate in the race.
 Hans sacrifices his opportunity to win the boys' race by dropping out of the race to help a friend win.
 Gretel wins the girls' race and the precious prize: the eponymous Silver Skates.

 Mr. Brinker's operation is successful, and he is restored to health and memory.
 Dr. Boekman is also changed, losing his gruff demeanour when he is reunited with his lost son through the unexpected help of Mr. Brinker.
 The Brinkers' fortunes are changed further by the almost miraculous recovery of Mr. Brinker's savings, which had been thought lost or stolen ten years ago.

 The Brinker parents live a long and happy life.
 Dr. Boekman helps Hans go to medical school, and Hans becomes a successful doctor.
 Gretel also grows up to enjoy a happy adult life.

+Medical history

+The description of the father's medical condition has been recognized as an early description of chronic subdural hematoma.